Formal Security Analysis on dBFT Protocol of NEO: Introduction

-\textbf{Security Analysis of dBFT.} We provide a strict security analysis under our formal model of dBFT.
-Based on our formal analysis, dBFT protocol confronts the safety issue.
-To briefly show the issue, we present the current dBFT protocol in the left column in Fig.\ref{3PC} and label each phase with the symbol $(A1, A2)$.
-Suppose a portion of nodes failed in phase $A2$, their states may not synchronize to peers due to some reason.
+\textit{\textbf{Security Analysis of dBFT.}} We provide a strict security analysis under our formal model of dBFT.
+Based on our formal analysis, the dBFT protocol confronts the safety issue.
+To briefly show the issue, we present the current dBFT protocol in the left column in Fig.\ref{3PC} and denote each phase with the symbol $(A1, A2)$.
+Suppose a portion of nodes failed in phase $A2$, their states may not synchronize to peers due to certain reasons.
 In this situation, although each node knows his own decision, he still has no knowledge of others' decisions.
-When more than one conflicting decisions spread in the network, the consensus fails if no restart mechanism exists. dBFT employs the \textit{Viewchange} phase to reset the system.
+When more than one conflicting decision is spread in the network, the consensus fails if no restart mechanism exists. dBFT employs the \textit{Viewchange} phase to reset the system.
 However, \textit{Viewchange} cannot guarantee the consistency caused by malicious attacks.
-For instance, compromised nodes in phase two $A2$ may delay the message to split the network, making half of the consensus nodes accept decisions and ready to move on, while others not.
+For instance, compromised nodes in phase $A2$ may delay the message to split the network, making half of the consensus nodes accept decisions and ready to move on, while others do not.
 This breaks both the safety and liveness of the system.
-The former is due to the fact that inconsistent agreements enable a coin to be spent multiple times.
-The latter is a side effect of the former --- when inconsistent states that exist in the system cannot be resolved, non-progression of the system happens.
-A failed consensus may cause irrevocable financial losses \cite{Sam2021sok}.
+The former is due to the reason where inconsistent agreements make a coin spent multiple times.
+The latter is a side effect of the former --- if the situation of inconsistent states is not resolved, the system cannot proceed.
+A failed consensus will cause irrevocable financial loss \cite{Sam2021sok}.